Achievements of Past and Present Students

 Nicola and Lauren Coker Gordon appeared with the National Youth Ballet for 11 consecutive years.

-Lisa Bridge has been in Bend It Like Beckham and the West End production of Dirty Rotten Scoundrels.
-In 2017 she joined the cast of 42nd Street.
+Lisa Bridge has been in Bend It Like Beckham, the West End production of Dirty Rotten Scoundrels, Thoroughly Modern Millie, and the UK tour of Charlie & The Chocolate Factory.

 Lucy Jones is an entertainment reporter for ITV and a producer and editor.